ssvlabs/ssv/network/p2p/SYNC_COMMITTEE_AGGREGATOR_RULES.md

 - Message round is in range [1, 12].
   - Given quick round duration is 2 seconds, slow round duration is 120 seconds, last quick round is 8.
 8 quick rounds take 16 seconds.
 As submission must be no later than 384 seconds, there are 368 seconds left for slow rounds.
 368 / 120 = 3.0666, so there are 4 slow rounds if rounded up.
 Therefore, maximal possible round is 8 + 4 = 12.
   - Violation is rejected.
-- If message slot is equal to current slot, validator submits up to f+5 messages for each slot-round pair:
+- If message slot is equal to current slot, validator submits up to f+6 messages for each slot-round pair:
+  - 1 pre-consensus
   - 1 proposal
   - 1 prepare
   - 1 commit